 Angels and Demons: Extended Version

-extended version was released on Blu-ray in the UK alongside the US theatrical version of the film, the latter of which restored the violence missing from the UK cinema version.
-Both versions of the film were passed uncut with a 15 rating by the BBFC on
+The extended version was released on Blu-ray in the UK alongside the US theatrical version of the film, the latter of which restored the violence missing from the UK cinema version.
+Both versions of the film were passed uncut with a 15 rating by

-August 18th 2009 for strong violence, gory injury and horror .
-To clarify, the UK DVD contains only the cut UK cinema version, so anyone wishing to own either version of the film without BBFC cuts should obtain the Blu-ray release.
+the BBFC on August 18th 2009 for strong violence, gory injury and horror .
+To clarify, the UK DVD contains only the cut UK cinema version, so anyone wishing to own either version of the film without BBFC cuts should obtain the Blu-ray

-of course, is money.
+answer, of course, is money.
 With a 12A rating, anyone can attend so long as any under-12s are accompanied by an adult, which means more butts on seats and more box office takings.
-Perhaps more disquieting is the PG-13 rating the two films were granted in the
+Perhaps more disquieting is the PG-13 rating the two films were

-United States, allowing anyone under 13 to view the film without any adult supervision at all.
-It will be interesting to see if the third Robert Langdon film, Inferno -- currently slated for a Christmas 2015 release -- will also encounter
+granted in the United States, allowing anyone under 13 to view the film without any adult supervision at all.
+It will be interesting to see if the third Robert Langdon film, Inferno -- currently slated for a Christmas 2015 release -- will

 Cutting Edge Episode 10: The Da Vinci Code/Angels and Demons Special Edition